Pawtel/PawtelDocs/README.md

 ## Screenshots of Github Projects Board

-The screenshots of our github projects board can be found in the Github-Project-Screenshots directory located in this repo.
-You can also view the Github Project Board live using the following link: https://github.com/orgs/Pawtel/projects/1/views/1
+The screenshots of our github projects board can be found in the github_project_screenshots folder located in this repo.
+You can also view the Github Project Board live and in its final state using the following link: https://github.com/orgs/Pawtel/projects/1/views/1

 This is the look of the initial board upon creating cards and listing tasks to complete the action cards.
 ![Initial Github Project](./images/github_board_screenshots/Initial%20Stage%20of%20Planning%20Board.png)